The design thinking process for better UX design

 Later on, you’ll find yourself adding more detail, more visuals and more interaction to the winning prototype.
 It’s important, however, to hold off on investing too much on the initial prototypes as most of them will be discarded when you’ve defined a winner.

 Prototyping is crucial, because they make sure that there are no doubts over the main characteristics of the design.
-Especially when it comes to communicating the design to people outside the UX design department, a prototype is worth 1,000 words!
 Using a professional prototyping tool is a necessity if you want to have a realistic idea of the finished product, as well as have the opportunity to add as much detail to the prototype as you see fit.

 Don’t stress if your prototype fails.
 It’s always preferable to have a prototype fail rather than the actual product.
 You want to have errors in judgement and potential problems in design stand out early, before you invest large sums of money into the development of the erroneous design.